tsunghengtsai/advr-mayinst18/README.md

 # advr-mayinst18

-Materals for Advanced R of the 2018 May Institute at Northeastern University
+Advanced R short course materials on tidyverse at 2018 May Institute